US Core Implementation Guide

 2. Get published - Develop a formal profile, an implementation guide, or get requirements directly published in FHIR Core.
 The initial publication could be an outside consortium or vendor publication.

-3. Pilot - coordinate with three or more implementers an in-person or virtual connectathon.
-Testing and piloting is the way to identify issues with the new proposal.
+3. Pilot—Coordinate an in-person or virtual connectathon with three or more implementers.
+Testing and piloting are ways to identify issues with the new proposal.

 4. Propose candidate for US Core to US Realm Steering Committee - receive formal approval from the US Realm SC to add.

-A new US Regulatory requirement may jump over some of these steps.
+A new US Regulatory requirement may skip some of these steps.
 However, regulators SHOULD be encouraged to complete pilot testing.
-With pilot testing, it is easier to understand how a change will affect real-world implementation.
+Pilot testing makes it easier to understand how a change will affect real-world implementation.

 Future Candidate Requirements Under Consideration

-Past Balloters, STU commenters, and Accelerator Project teams submitted the following items for consideration to add US Core.
+Past Balloters, STU commenters, and Accelerator Project teams submitted the following items for consideration for adding US Core.
 Additional requirements gathering is required before testing may occur on these items:

 Additional pilot Testing of UDI elements

-In the January ballot of 2019 we tested this process with the FDA requesting US Core include all the parts of UDI.
+In the January ballot 2019, we tested this process with the FDA, requesting that US Core include all the parts of UDI.
 In prior efforts, the FDA had successfully enhanced the base FHIR specification to include the UDI components.

 Device

-The US Core Implantable Device Profile is intended to only be used for implantable devices.
+The US Core Implantable Device Profile is intended only for implantable devices.
 Please submit your successful implementation of a general non-implantable Device Profile (for example, software or crutches) for consideration in a future update of US Core.

 MedicationAdministration